-Dr Sara Marino is Senior Lecturer in Communications and Media at London College of Communication.
+Dr Sara Marino is Senior Lecturer in the Communications and Media programme at London College of Communication.

 Her teaching is mainly focused on the theoretical and methodological challenges posed by digital media, and she is particularly interested in how media intersect with questions of social change, innovation and solidarity.
 Her teaching is informed by principles of vocational pedagogy and considers diversity and inclusion as the key drivers of her teaching practice.

 Her main research focuses on the relationship between digital media, transnational spaces and migrant identities.
 In particular, she observes the social, cultural, and political implications of everyday practices of connectivity among European migrants, and how these ultimately shape diasporic identity and community formation.

 Another area of interest is the role of “tech-for-good” platforms and initiatives in a context of humanitarian response and with specific reference to the refugee crisis.
 Her current research investigates the uses of digital technologies such as mobile phones, social media and mobile applications both by refugees and other actors including humanitarian organisations, tech and social entrepreneurs, NGOs and policymakers.